scuiki/recipy/README.md

 # recipy
-Web Design Project

-A culinary focused website project for the class of Web Design.
+A culinary focused website project.

 By:
 Erick Miranda Viana - 211857